scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_1/lab_1-guide.md

 8. The SONiC router instances should be available for SSH access 10 minutes after spin up.

 ### Connect to Routers

 1. Starting from the vSONiC VM log into each router instance 1-4 per the management topology diagram above.
 Example:
     ```
     ssh cisco@172.10.10.2
     ```

-2.You can view the default startup configuration for the container.
+2. You can view the default startup configuration for the container.
 The config_db.json file stores the saved configuration of the container.
     ```
     cat /etc/sonic/config_db.json | more
     ```